Noora-Hussain/Garbage-detection/README.md

 A confusion matrix (generated in the notebook) further shows where the model confuses one waste type for another.

-# The App (Streamlit)

-garbage_App.py : an interactive dashboard with four pages, navigable from the sidebar:

-Street Detection : Upload an image or stream live camera video; the model draws bounding boxes around detected garbage and lists the types found in real time.

-Report a Dirty Area : Upload a photo of a dirty area; the app auto-detects the user's location, runs detection on the image, calculates a priority level (🔴 High / 🟠 Medium / 🟢 Low) based on how much garbage is found, and lets the user submit a GPS-tagged report.

-Analytics Dashboard : A live map of all submitted reports, charts showing report distribution by area, a table of high-priority hotspots, and an admin panel to mark reports as resolved.

-Report Generation — Filter reports by period (Today / Last 7 Days / All) and export them as a CSV file.

-A confidence threshold slider in the sidebar lets the user control how strict the detector is across every page.

 # Limitations & Ethical Considerations

 Class imbalance: Metals and Plastics score lower (mAP = 0.47–0.48) than Glass and Paper (mAP = 0.75–0.77), likely due to fewer training examples and smaller/overlapping objects.